Curiosity: The Single Most Important Practice Skill

 Satisfaction is the Death of Desire

-The quickest way to take all the fun enjoyment out of your practice, is to think that you already know everything about what you’re doing.
-And with the fun and enjoyment, also go the life, spontaneity, and the personal connection with listeners.
+There’s a quick way to take all the fun enjoyment out of practice, It is to think that you already know everything about what you’re doing.
+And with the fun and enjoyment, also go the life, spontaneity, and the personal connection with listeners and the music.